Home > Citizenship and Residency > Europe > Turkey > Moving to Turkey > Healthcare in Turkey in 2025: Expats and Foreigners

 • Treatments in intensive care

-Benefits provided under the private Turkey health care system may vary depending on the policy of various health insurance plans.
 You may want to contact more than one company to see which offers the most coverage and the best insurance premiums.
 On average a basic private health insurance plan will set you back between $75-$300 per year, while a comprehensive option is between $150-$560 per year.

 Family Healthcare Centers in Turkey

 Regardless of whether you choose private or public health insurance, you can access family healthcare centers in every city, town, or village, which is perfectly convenient if you’re considering buying property in Turkey.
-You only need to show clinics your residency permit or passport to have a free consultation.
+You only need to show clinics your residency permit or passport to have a consultation.

 The family healthcare centers are available throughout the country, offering primary care to residents and citizens of all ages.